top of page

 And the only real expectation for this upcoming trip?
 A casual run-in with a folkloric witch in the woods.

-As the Souzaverse drifts toward Budapest for six days of wandering, inspo gathering and zine scribbling, it got the brain wondering.
-What folklore exists in Hungary and how has it shaped cultural history?
+As the Souzaverse drifts toward Budapest for six days of wandering, inspiration gathering, and zine scribbling, it got the brain wondering.
+What folklore exists in Hungary, and how has it shaped cultural history?

+First, let’s provide a little context.
 Hungarian folklore is ancient, layered, and wildly evocative.
-Many of its earliest mythic roots trace back to the Magyar tribes, who migrated into the Carpathian Basin in the 9th century, bringing with them an oral tradition rich in animism, shamanism, and spirit lore.
-These tales were shaped by a mix of Central Asian, Uralic, and Turkic influences, merging with Christian motifs over centuries to create a truly unique mythological landscape.
+Many of its earliest mythic roots trace back to the Magyar tribes.
+They migrated into the Carpathian Basin in the 9th century, bringing with them an oral tradition rich in animism, shamanism, and spirit lore.
+These tales were shaped by a mix of Central Asian, Uralic, and Turkic influences.
+Over the centuries, they merged with Christian motifs to create a truly unique mythological landscape.

 Even today, you’ll see traces of this mythic heritage in Hungarian art, architecture, poetry, and pop culture.
-From woodcut tapestries to bus stop graffiti, the folklore hasn’t faded—it’s just shape-shifted.
-These tales still serve as symbols of resilience, transformation, and connection to the land.
+From woodcut tapestries to bus stop graffiti, the folklore hasn’t faded.
+It has merely shape-shifted.
+These tales continue to serve as symbols of resilience, transformation, and connection to the land.

 Markoláb

-Markoláb is known in Hungarian legend as the beast that walks in sleep—sometimes stealing the moon, sometimes lurking just outside your open window.
-Said to crawl through villages during eclipses, it's part shadow, part wolf, and entirely a warning.
-A folkloric embodiment of sleep paralysis and forgotten nightmares.
+Markoláb is a creature of fog, of sleep, and of something-not-quite-there.
+This legend is known as the beast that walks in sleep—sometimes stealing the moon, sometimes lurking just outside your open window.
+Said to crawl through villages during eclipses, it’s part shadow, part wolf, and entirely a warning.
+Markoláb is a folkloric embodiment of sleep paralysis and forgotten nightmares.

 Sárkány